 Famous People on the Isle of Wight

 There are and have been many famous people on the Isle of Wight.
-Below is a selection of those who live or have lived on this wonderful island.
-Famous people on the Isle of Wight range from royalty to TV personalities, many coming here for a better, more relaxed way of life.
-So, read on and discover a little bit about some of the Isle of Wight's famous people.
+Below is a selection of those who have lived on, or who have visited this wonderful island.
+Famous people on the Isle of Wight range from Royalty to TV Personalities, many coming here for a better, more relaxed way of life.
+So, read on and discover a little bit about some of the famous people on the Isle of Wight.

 Gardener of many TV gardening shows (including ´Gardener´s World´ & ´Ground Force´) and novelist, has an apartment in Cowes.
 He is a former Isle of Wight High Sheriff.